-The Rust Foundation maintains several services related to the Rust Project, including the rust-lang.org, crates.io, and docs.rs (the “Services”).
+The Rust Foundation is a US non-profit organization.
 This privacy notice explains what we do with personal information.

 Source of Data #

-The Services were originally hosted by Mozilla Corporation.
-The Services and all corresponding data (including personal data of users) were transferred to the Rust Foundation upon its formation.
+Some of the services we are responsible for were originally hosted by Mozilla Corporation.
+The services and all corresponding data (including personal data of users) were transferred to the Rust Foundation upon its formation.

 Legal Basis for Processing #